newrelic-experimental/newrelic-snowflake-integration/README.md

 2. Replace the values in `snowflake.env`
 3. Edit the `newrelic-infra.service` service definition - `sudo nano /etc/systemd/system/newrelic-infra.service`
 4. Add a line `EnvironmentFile=/path/to/env/file` in the `[Service]` section
+5. Perform a daemon-reload and restart the newrelic-infra service - `sudo systemctl daemon-reload && sudo systemctl restart newrelic-infra`

 The `newrelic-infra.service` file should look similar to below